sdonohoo/forecasting/energy_load/GEFCom2017_D_Prob_MT_hourly/submissions/GBM/README.md

 ## Resource deployment instructions
 Please follow the instructions below to deploy the Linux DSVM.
   - Create an Azure account and log into [Azure portal](portal.azure.com/)
   - Refer to the steps [here](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro) to deploy a *Data Science Virtual Machine for Linux (Ubuntu)*.
+Select *D8s_v3* as the virtual machine size.

 ## Implementation evaluation
 **Quality:**